https-sharif/bank-account-management-system/README.md

 # OOP-Problem-Solving
-Welcome to "My OOP Projects" repository!
+Welcome to my 'OOP-Problem-Solving' repository!
 This is where I store and showcase my personal projects related to Object-Oriented Programming (OOP).
-As a self-learner and enthusiast, I've created these projects to apply and refine my understanding of OOP principles, and I'm excited to share my journey with you.
+As a self-learner and enthusiast, I've created these projects to apply and refine my understanding of OOP principles, and this will also serve as a resources for beginner striving to learn OOP.

 ## Project 1: Bank Account
-A basic console-based banking system implemented in C++ for learning Object-Oriented Programming (OOP).
+A basic console-based banking system implemented in C++ using Object-Oriented Programming (OOP).
 Key features include creating accounts, checking balances, and making deposits/withdrawals.

 ### Usage: